America's Health Rankings, United Health Foundation Logo

 Suggested Citation: America's Health Rankings analysis of CDC, mPINC State Report Series, United Health Foundation, AmericasHealthRankings.org, accessed 2024.

-Surveyed birthing hospitals and facilities are evaluated in a number of areas, and receive both subscores and an overall mPINC score.
+The birthing hospitals and facilities surveyed are evaluated in a number of areas and receive both subscores and an overall mPINC score.
 These scores range from 0 to 100, with higher scores representing better maternity care practices.
 Each state also receives its own mPINC score and report with the proportion of hospital facilities within the state that reported the ideal responses to each question on the survey.

 • Immediate postpartum care.